KCprsnlcc/job-tracker/README.md

 ### Supabase Setup

 1. Create a new Supabase project
-2. Enable Email authentication in the Authentication settings
+2. Enable Email authentication in the Authentication settings.
+3. Enable Google and Facebook (or other desired) OAuth providers in the Authentication > Providers section.
+You will need to configure the Client ID and Client Secret for each provider, which you can obtain from the respective developer consoles (Google Cloud Console, Facebook for Developers).
-3. Open the SQL editor in your Supabase dashboard
+4. Open the SQL editor in your Supabase dashboard
-4. Copy and paste the entire contents of the `migration.sql` file in this project into the SQL editor
+5. Copy and paste the entire contents of the `migration.sql` file in this project into the SQL editor
-5. Run the SQL script to create all necessary tables, indexes, triggers, and RLS policies
+6. Run the SQL script to create all necessary tables, indexes, triggers, and RLS policies
-6. All database tables will be created with proper Row Level Security (RLS) policies to ensure users can only access their own data
+7. All database tables will be created with proper Row Level Security (RLS) policies to ensure users can only access their own data

 ### Running the Application